 Self-employed businessmen and professionals, and those deriving income from let-out property too have to file their returns by this date.

 Answer:- Yes.
 If an assessee does not file his return within the `due date’ and files his return subsequently, he cannot have the benefit of revising the return, as the return filed beyond the `due date’ is treated as `belated return’.
+However wef from A.y 2017-18 belated return u/s 139(4) can also be revised.

 Answer:-The taxpayer gets the advantage of carry forward and set off of losses, such as loss from business and loss under the head `capital gains’.
 If the return is filed beyond the `due date’ mentioned in section 139(1), these losses cannot be carried and set off against the income of subsequent years.